-Research suggests promise of cell therapy for bowel diseaseSeptember 19th, 2012 in Diseases, Conditions, Syndromes /
+Research suggests promise of cell therapy for bowel diseaseSeptember 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 New research shows that a special population of stem cells found in cord blood has the innate ability to migrate to the intestine and contribute to the cell population there, suggesting the cells' potential to treat inflammatory bowel disease (IBD).